2ffs2nns/code-challenge-tfstate/README.md

 ## Deployment

 This is a chicken/egg issue with a remote-state backend.
 The bucket needs to be created/existing before Terraform can store it's state.
-I recommend commenting out the `backend.tf` config, then manually runnnig Terraform commands to create the bucket.
+I recommend commenting out the `backend.tf` config, then manually running Terraform commands to create the bucket.

 Then, once the bucket is created, uncomment out `backend.tf` and update the `bucket` attribute with the newly minted GCS bucket name.